nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

-  bandit           Run bandit to validate basic static code security analysis. black            Run black to check that Python files adhere to its style standards. flake8           Run flake8 to check that Python files adhere to its style standards. pydocstyle       Run pydocstyle to validate docstring formatting adheres to NTC defined standards. pylint           Run pylint code analysis. tests            Run all tests for this plugin. unittest         Run Django unit tests for the plugin.
+  bandit           Run bandit to validate basic static code security analysis. black            Run black to check that Python files adhere to its style standards. flake8           Run flake8 to check that Python files adhere to its style standards. ruff             Run ruff to validate docstring formatting adheres to NTC defined standards. pylint           Run pylint code analysis. tests            Run all tests for this app. unittest         Run Django unit tests for the app.
 ```

 ## Project Overview